nickgaray/ocean-streams-docker/README.md

 ● **db**: Suggested location to save H2 database files.
 Can be referenced as "./db" in node configuration.

+● **bundles**: # Any additional OSGi Bundles that the user may want to include after install.

 The command to execute is:

      docker compose -f docker_compose.yml up -d